Holocaust Survivors in Canada

 – Nelson Wiseman, Canadian Ethnic Studies (Link)

-“Chronicles in illuminating detail the experiences of some 40,000 Jews, most of them Holocaust survivors, who migrated to Canada between 1933 and 1955.”
+“Chronicles in illuminating detail the experiences of some 40,000 Jews, most of them Holocaust survivors, who migrated to Canada between 1933 and 1955.
+A valuable contribution to Holocaust studies.”

 – J.D.
 Sarna, Brandeis University, CHOICE